Stefan Wessels: Basel

 On 23 October 2009, Wessels signed for the Swiss side FC Basel until the end of the 2009–10 season, as a replacement for injured goalkeeper Franco Costanzo.
 He was able to sign outside the transfer window because he was free agent.
 He said "I am very pleased that it has worked out with FC Basel, and the wait has been worthwhile.
 I'm happy that I've signed with such a big club."
 He joined Basel's first team during their 2009–10 season under head coach Thorsten Fink, who he played alongside while at Bayern Munich.

 After playing in one test game, Wessels played his team debut for the club in the home game in the St. Jakob-Park on 20 November as Basel won 4–2 against rivals Zürich.
 He played his domestic league debut for the club nine days later in the away game in the Stadion Wankdorf as Basel were defeated 2–0 by Young Boys.
 In the 35th minute referee Massimo Busacca awarded the home team a penalty following a handball.
 Wessel held the spot kick taken by Gilles Yapi Yapo.

 At the end of the 2009–10 season he won the Double with his club.
 They won the League Championship title with 3 points advantage over second placed Young Boys.
 The team won the Swiss Cup, winning the final 6–0 against Lausanne-Sport.

 Wessels left the club at the end of the season becoming free agent.
 During his time with the club Wessels played a total of 13 games for Basel.
 One of these games were in the Swiss Super League, one in the Swiss Cup, one in the Europa League and ten were friendly games.

 Free agent

 In July 2010, Wessels joined West Ham United on trial, and played in the 24 July friendly match against Burton Albion, a 4–2 defeat.

 Odense Boldklub

 On 27 January 2011, Wessels signed a one-and-a-half-year contract with Odense Boldklub, replacing Northern Irish goalkeeper Roy Carroll.

 International career

 Wessels has represented Germany, at various youth levels, up to the under-21 team, for whom he made one appearance.
 He also played for Team 2006, a Germany B team assembled in preparation for the 2006 World Cup, but did not make it into the senior squad.

+Coaching career

+After working as a goalkeeping coach at the youth academies of SV Meppen and VfL Osnabrück, Wessels joined the German Football Association in 2014 as goalkeeping coach of the Germany U15 team.
+He subsequently worked with the U18, U19 and U20 national teams before joining the senior national team's coaching staff during preparations for UEFA Euro 2024.
+In 2025, he was appointed second goalkeeping coach of the senior national team.